-Centenary House

-Birch Road

-Premises Name & Address Runcorn

-Cheshire

-WA7 5JW

-Responsible Person Halton Housing

-On the Premises None (there is not normally a staff presence)

-Person Consulted None (there is not normally a staff presence)

-The Competent Person(S) Appointed to Assist in Undertaking the General Fire Precautions WYG Management Services Ltd

-Use of Premises Private dwellings (flats)

-Office Telephone Number N/A

-Date of Previous Fire Risk Assessment 01/04/2016

-Enforcing Authority Cheshire Fire and Rescue Service

-Fire Warden(s) Not required within this type of occupancy

-Current Enforcement Activity None known to the assessor at the time of the Fire Risk Assessment

-Listed Building Status Not listed
+1 to 4 Lavender Close Premises Name & Address Runcorn Fremises Name & Address Cheshire WA7 5DQ Responsible Person Halton Housing.
+On the Premises None (there is not normally a staff presence).
+Person Consulted None (there is not normally a staff presence).
+The Competent Person(s) Appointed to Assist in Undertaking the General Fire Precautions WYG Management Services Ltd. Use of Premises Private dwellings (flats).
+Office Telephone Number 0303 333 101 (switchboard).
+Date of Previous Fire Risk Assessment Not known.
+Enforcing Authority Cheshire Fire & Rescue Service.
+Fire Warden(s) Not required within this type of occupancy.
+Current Enforcement Activity None known to the assessor at the time of the Fire Risk Assessment.
+Listed Building Status The premises do not have listed building status.

-Brief Description of Building Age and Construction Floors, lifts, size of building, stairs, construction, use, evacuation policy, fire engineered solution The building is a three-storey purpose-built block of flats constructed using an EPS cladding system over clad with brick slips to the first-floor level and rendered above.
-It has a pitched roof with concrete tiles and UPVC windows, gutters and soffits and was constructed in 1953.
-The ground, first and second floor levels are of concrete construction.
+Brief Description of Building Age and Construction Floors, lifts, size of building, stairs, construction, use, evacuation policy, fire engineered solution The building is a two-storey purpose-built block of flats of traditional masonry construction.
+It is thought that the flats were originally constructed in the mid-1960s and modernised more recently.
+The ground and first floor levels are of concrete construction.
 The flats are separated from the common areas by masonry walls.
-There are 3 separate entrances each with an internal stairway and a front and rear access/egress door.
+There is one stairway and two exit doors (front and rear access to the garden).
 There are no passenger lifts.
-Areas Excluded from this Assessment The roof void, riser cupboards, some electrical cupboards and within the flats themselves.
+There is a pitched tiled roof.
+Although the block is small, it would support a 'stay put' policy.
+Areas Excluded from this Assessment The roof void and within the flats themselves.
 External Areas Included in Assessment Footpaths and general external access areas.
-Adjacent Property Risk This is a standalone block in its own grounds.
-Security Provision An indigo integrated fob, keypad and audio access system is installed to gain access to the buildings at ground floor level on all 3 entrances.
-There are no intruder alarms installed and visitor access is controlled by individual customers in each flat.
-There are no reported incidents of unauthorised access or trespass.
-Access for tradesmen is available via the building front door call point up to 12.00pm.
+Adjacent Property Risk The block is terraced (linked to another similar block).
+Security Provision Key fob entry for residents.
+Access for tradesmen available via the building front door call point up to 12.00pm.
 Fire Loss Experience None known to the assessor at the time of the Fire Risk Assessment.
 Occupancy Profile Ci (Occupants who are asleep but familiar with the building, e.g. long-term tenancies).
 People Especially at Risk Residents.
 Amongst which may be (in line with the general population) elderly persons, young persons and children.
 Maximum Number of Premises Occupants There are no Halton Housing staff permanently on site.
-Estimated maximum of 36 to 54 residents, 2/3 per flat.
-Premises Used for Sleeping Yes Written Fire Strategy in Place?
-Advice to residents is provided via a fire action notice in the communal area.
+Estimated maximum of 12 to 36 residents, 2/3 per flat.
+Premises Used for Sleeping Yes.
+Written Fire Strategy in Place?
+Although normally Halton House provide advice to residents via a fire action notice in the communal area, one is not present.